geertjanw/ojet-training/README.md

 </oj-form-layout>
 ```

-Next, change the references in the 'my-employee-form' custom element, from square braces to curly braces, for each of the attributes, because now we want to change the underlying properties, instead of simply displaying their current values:
+Next, change the bindings in the 'my-employee-form' custom element, from square braces to curly braces, for each of the attributes, because now we want to change the underlying properties, instead of simply displaying their current values:

  ```html #button { border: none; }
  <my-employee-form